Florida woman accused of renting out home she didn’t own - NewsBreak

 Police later arrested Drozd, whose bond was set at $5,000.
 Detectives said they are looking into the possibility that there may be additional victims.

-She is currently awaiting trial, according to inmate records from the Pinellas County Sheriff’s Office.Basketball star Brittney Griner’s disappearance
+She is currently awaiting trial, according to inmate records from the Pinellas County Sheriff’s Office.4 Disney employees arrested in human trafficking campaign, deputies say

 Rob Shaw, the public information officer with the Clearwater Police Department, warned that when you’re looking for a new place to rent, it may not be the best practice to seek out listings on social media.